ABOUT ME

 (Neh-KEE-Chee Tah-EE-fah)

 Nkechi Taifa served as co-chair of the Leadership Conference on Civil Rights (LCCR) Steering Committee on D.C.
-Statehood (1993-95) which resulted in a historic first vote in Congress; and on the Leadership Conference’s Task Force on Voting Rights (1991- 93) which resulted in passage of the National Voter Registration Act (Motor Voter bill).
-She helped to mobilize the successful campaign against implementation of the death penalty in the District of Columbia in the early 90’s and served as coordinator and trainer for the 1995 Million Man March Legal Observer Committee.
-Taifa served as chief prosecutor for the 2021 International Tribunal on Human Rights Abuses; and as the prosecutor delivering the Opening Statement for both the 2007 International Tribunal on Hurricanes Katrina and Rita, and the 1997 International Tribunal for Justice for Mumia Abu-Jamal.
+Statehood (1993-95), which resulted in a historic first vote in Congress; and on the Leadership Conference’s Task Force on Voting Rights (1991- 93), which resulted in passage of the National Voter Registration Act (Motor Voter bill).
+She helped to mobilize the successful campaign against the implementation of the death penalty in the District of Columbia in the early 90’s and served as coordinator and trainer for the 1995 Million Man March Legal Observer Committee.
+Taifa served as chief prosecutor for the 2021 International Tribunal on Human Rights Abuses in the U.S.; and as the prosecutor delivering the Opening Statement for both the 2007 International Tribunal on Hurricanes Katrina and Rita, and the 1997 International Tribunal for Justice for Mumia Abu-Jamal.

-Nkechi Taifa has testified before the U.S. Congress, the United States Sentencing Commission, the Council of the District of Columbia, the American Bar Association Justice Kennedy Commission, the Inter-American Commission on Human Rights, the U.S. Helsinki Commission, and the California State Task Force on Reparations.
+Nkechi Taifa has testified before the U.S. Congress, the United States Sentencing Commission, the Council of the District of Columbia, the American Bar Association Justice Kennedy Commission, the United Nations Permanent Forum on People of African Descent, the Inter-American Commission on Human Rights, the U.S. Helsinki Commission, the Maryland Legislature, and the California State Task Force on Reparations.
 She served as an appointed Commissioner and Chair of the District of Columbia Commission on Human Rights from 2007-2014.
 On April 4, 2022, she delivered a poignantly moving TEDx talk, “Reparations: An Issue Whose Time Has Come.”

 Attorney Taifa has had six law review articles published, “Let’s Talk About Reparations” (Columbia Journal of Race and Law (Spring 2019); “Integrative Solutions to Interrelated Issues: A Multidisciplinary Look Behind the Cycle of Incarceration” (Harvard Law and Policy Review, Summer 2009 – co-authored with Catherine Beane); “Codification or Castration – the Applicability of the International Race Convention to the U.S. Criminal Justice System” (Howard Law Journal 1997); “Cracked Justice: A Critical Examination of Cocaine Sentencing” (Univ. of West Los Angeles Law Review, 1996); “Three Strikes and You’re Out – Mandatory Life Imprisonment for Third Time Felons” (University of Dayton Law Review, 1995); and “Civil Forfeiture vs. Civil Liberties” (New York Law School Law Review, 1994).

 Nkechi Taifa served as the principal author of the Advancement Project’s report, “Re-Enfranchisement!
 A Guide for Individual Restoration of Voting Rights in States that Permanently Disenfranchise Former Felons” (2002).
-She was a contributing author to Black Reparations: American Slavery and its Vestiges; and Reparations Yes: The Legal and Political Reasons Why Blacks Should be Paid for the Enslavement of Our Ancestors; and Decolonization U.S.A.
+She was a contributing author to the 1987 published book, Black Reparations: American Slavery and its Vestiges; and Reparations Yes: The Legal and Political Reasons Why Blacks Should be Paid for the Enslavement of Our Ancestors; and Decolonization U.S.A.

-Nkechi served on the Legal Advisory Team of the Legacy of the GU272 Alliance (descendants of the 1838 Jesuit sale of 272 enslaved persons which ensured the survival of Georgetown University); and is a past president of the DC Chapter of the National Conference of Black Lawyers and former co-chair of the Legislative Commission of the National Coalition of Blacks for Reparations in America.
+Nkechi served on the Legal Advisory Team of the Legacy of the GU272 Alliance (descendants of the 1838 Jesuit sale of 272 enslaved persons which ensured the survival of Georgetown University); and is a past president of the DC Chapter of the National Conference of Black Lawyers; and former co-chair of the Legislative Commission of the National Coalition of Blacks for Reparations in America.
+She submitted a clemency petition on behalf of reggae star Buju Banton, seeking relief from the overzealous prosecution that led to his imprisonment on drug charges.

 Reported civil and criminal legal cases with Taifa as counsel include Shepherd v.
 American Broadcasting Companies, 864 F. Supp.
 486 (D.C.
 Cir.
 1994); 62 F.3d 1469 (D.C.
 Cir.
 1995); U.S. v.
 Whitehorn, 710 F. Supp.
 803 (1989); U.S. v.
 Marilyn Buck and Mutulu Shakur, 690 F. Supp.
 1291 (SDNY) 1988; and Knop v.
 Johnson, 655 F. Supp.
 871 (WD Mich 1987).